Top of the page

 The camera doesn't produce any radiation.
 That means you aren't exposed to any more radiation while the scan is being done.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 Ask your doctor when you can expect to have your test results.

 Go to https://www.healthwise.net/patientEd